noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 The idea is that Andres programs cover a bunch of things that likely matter for the VIA too.
 The respective tests have been reworked to match what the original tests want to do as close as possible.
+Consequently tests for cascaded timers, and TOD clock tests, have been removed, as VIAs dont have these features.

 --------------------------------------------------------------------------------

 THIS IS WORK IN PROGRESS, THE TESTS DO NOT ACTUALLY WORK PROPERLY YET, AND NO